griffin-php/griffin/README.md

 ```

 You can add migrations to container in any order, because dependencies are
 checked on planning stage.
+Migration names are unique and must not be
+duplicated.
+Using objects from `Griffin\Migration\Migration` immutable class can
+throw errors if callables were not defined.

-This stage is responsible to check circular
-dependencies, where `A` migration depends of `B` and `B` depends of `A`.
-This
+This stage also search for circular dependencies, where `A` depends of `B` and
-type of dependencies are not allowed and will rise `Exceptions` describing the
+`B` depends of `A`.
+This type of requirement is not allowed and will rise a
-problem.
+exception describing the problem.

 ```php
 use Database\Migration\Table as TableMigration;